SwissDataScienceCenter/renku/docs/user/firststeps.rst

 .. warning::

    Do *not* make any edit to the code before the renku command ``run`` is finished.
-   In oder to keep track of all changes that your runing script is doing renku will automatically add the changes to Git LFS.
+   In oder to keep track of the outputs of your script, renku will automatically add the changes to ``git``.
 If you want to keep working while runing a renku command, you should create a new branch.

 Reuse your own work